User Guides

 message: "First line\nNew line"

-indented: " Has leading spaces"
+indented: " Leading spaces"

-indented: "Has trailing spaces "
+indented: "Trailing spaces "

-A set of Parameters is represented by enclosing them in curly braces ({ }).
+A set of Parameters is represented by enclosing them in braces ({ }).
 It can have a hierarchical structure containing other sub-Parameters.

 user: {